Favero Assioma vs. Garmin Rally: Which Ones to Buy?

 Data Accuracy & Reliability

 I’ve already reviewed Favero Assioma DUO.
-My testing didn’t show any significant issues.
+My testing didn’t show any issues.
 I use Assioma DUO as a benchmark for other non-pedal-based power meters and smart trainers tests.

 Another thing worth mentioning is that Favero Assioma doesn’t offer platform center offset metrics like Rally, which can help reveal your bike fit issues.